BYUHPC/sci-comp-course/project/overview.md

 ## Appendix A: Tips and Tricks

+The foundation you lay in the first phases will be used for the rest of the course.
+It's thus a good idea to look at each project

 Check out all the phases early so you can see what you'll be dealing with from the start.